And we proclaim the life-transforming Gospel in power and clarity.

-We start at 10:00am and last about 80 minutes.
+Our worship service starts at 10:00 am and lasts about 90 minutes.
 Each week after announcements we sing doctrinally rich songs to God and to one another, pray, read Scripture, give our offerings, and eagerly listen to the preaching of God’s Word.

 Typically sermons are 45-50 minutes long.
 The content is not stories, jokes, or personal life illustrations from the pastor, but simply the Scripture itself.
 It is our conviction that as God’s Word is properly explained, his authority and power is unleashed in the lives of his people, resulting in spiritual transformation.

 We meet at Santiam Place Event Hall (139 S Main Street, Lebanon, OR).
 We are purchasing a new location in Albany that we expect to move into in April of 2019.

 Children are welcome during the corporate worship service, but if parents need to take small children out during the service, we have a room set aside for parents of little ones with a live sound feed.